Fonts are one of the asset types Spiff uses, they used in text steps which allows users to create personalized messages.

 The merchant can set a default font for a text step.
 In this case the merchant dictates that the consumer must use the font provided and no list options are shown to the user.
 The user is just presented with a text field with a (configurable) color picker.

+Fonts are also vectors like SVG’s and so can be re-sized to any size necessary size without compromising print quality.
 You can also create an option with a list of font variants which will display like the image below.

 Other controls the merchant can configure into the workflow are: